KyleMayes/clang-sys/README.md

 By default, this crate will attempt to link to `libclang` dynamically.
 In this case, this crate depends on the `libclang` shared library (`libclang.so` on Linux, `libclang.dylib` on OS X, `libclang.dll` on Windows).
 If you want to link to `libclang` statically instead, enable the `static` Cargo feature.
 In this case, this crate depends on the LLVM and Clang static libraries.
+If you don't want to link to `libclang` at compiletime but instead want to load it at runtime, enable the `runtime` Cargo feature.

 These libraries can be either be installed as a part of Clang or downloaded [here](http://llvm.org/releases/download.html).